 The situation Productive Busy If "busy," what is missing?
-Grant has been pushing the cart loaded with , , , , , , , , , , , , , , , , , , , statements up and down the hall for the past 45 minutes.
+Grant has been pushing the cart loaded with statements up and down the hall for the past 45 minutes.
 Logan has processed 200 documents in the past 3 hours.
 Murphy has the machine running items at a speed of 375/hour and a reject rate of .82% Cindy completed 3 hours of classes at night school this past quarter.
-Describe a typical activity of yours that is busy but not told the three components of productivity: quality, q • • have not been Which of the three components is missing?
+Describe a typical activity of yours that is busy but no t productive be cause you have not been told the three components of productivity: quality, qua antity, and tim e.
+Which of the three components is missing?

 What will you do about it?